scale-docs/docs/Equity/overview.md

 ---

+# What is Equity?
-> Welcome to **Equity** - the new frontier of decentralized derivatives trading on Fantom.
+> The new frontier of decentralized derivatives trading on Fantom.

-We're more than just an exchange ― we are an innovation hub where Spot & Derivative markets thrive without boundaries.
+Equity is more than just an exchange ― it is a hub where Spot & Derivative markets thrive without boundaries.
 Our cutting-edge platform brings together minimal swap fees and zero price impact trading, offering you a seamless and cost-effective trading experience.

-Supported by our groundbreaking multi-asset pool, we share the success of Equity with our governors: the **veEQUAL holders**.
+Supported by our groundbreaking multi-asset pool, we share the success of Equity with our governors:

-**How?**
+> The **veEQUAL holders**.

+## How?

-By rewarding our veEQUAL NFT holders with the fees stemming from Four Sources:
+Equity rewards our veEQUAL NFT holders with the fees stemming from Four Sources:
 - Market-making (Liquidity Provisioning)
 - Spot Trading (Simple Exchange)
-- Flash Loans to Devs (Instant repayments)
+- Flash Loans (Instant repayments)
 - Derivatives Trading (Perpetual Swaps)

 Experience fluidity like never before with our dynamic pricing mechanism.
 This advanced feature, backed by sophisticated in-house algorithms and an amalgamation of rates from leading high-volume exchanges, ensures accurate real-time price information which drives extremely Capital-Efficient liquidity utilization.